 Re-registering the car with its original number

-If you obtain copies of any documentation, ensure that the document is validated by the organization concerned.
-DVLA do not accept non-validated photocopies of documents.
+If you obtain copies of any documentation, ensure that the document is validated by the organisation concerned in this case the Ford Sidevalve Owners' Club.
+The DVLA do not accept non-validated photocopies of documents.

 The sequence of events

 If the necessary evidence can be obtained, the process will be as follows: